nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Easily switch over to RC4HDB by importing old data from CSV files

 <div markdown="span" class="alert alert-info">
 RC4HDB is very simple, and beginner-friendly, and can be easily picked-up in a matter of days.
-Additionally, if you are a fast at typing, you will find yourselves comfortable while using
+Regardless of your typing speed, RC4HDB can be a convenient and intuitive way to facilitate your day-to-day workflow as a RC4 housing management staff member.
+But if you are fast at typing, you will find it very comfortable using
 RC4HDB.
-It can be a convenient and intuitive way to facilitate your day-to-day workflow as a RC4 housing management staff member.
 </div>

 [↑ Back to Top](#welcome-to-rc4hdb-user-guide)